Mike Curato

 Mike Curato is a Filipino-American writer and illustrator of children's books.
-His graphic novel, Flamer, received a Lambda Literary Award for Children's and Young Adult Literature in 2021.
+His graphic novel, Flamer, received a Lambda Literary Award for Children's and Young Adult Literature in 2021, and his graphic novel Gaysians won the 2026 Lambda Literary Award for LGBTQ+ Comics.

 Personal life

 Curato was born and raised in the suburbs of New York City and currently lives in Brooklyn.

 He received a bachelor of fine arts degree from Syracuse University before moving to Seattle to pursue a career as a graphic designer.

 He is Filipino-American and was raised Catholic.

 Selected works

-Little Elliot series (2014-2018)
+Little Elliot series (2014–2018)

 The Little Elliot series follows an elephant named Elliot and consists of five books: Little Elliot, Big City (2015); Little Elliot, Big Family (2015); Little Elliot, Big Fun (2016); Little Elliot, Fall Friends (2017); and Merry Christmas, Little Elliot (2018).